Presidents Of The United States

 *sworn in by his father, a notary, while on vacation

-*known for being quiet and reserved, his campaign slogan was ‘Keep Cool With Coolidge’
+*known for a reserved demeanor, his campaign slogan was ‘Keep Cool With Coolidge’

 *opposed Prohibition at first then supported it for political reasons